nova0821/iotjs-wiki/IoT.js-API:-GPIO.md

 `callback` will be called after GPIO pin is set.

-'setpin' event will be emitted after pin is set.
+'setPin' event will be emitted after pin is set.

 #### gpio.writePin(pinNumber, value[, callback])